 Hello, my friends.
 We’ve seen what our favorite wall-crawler has been able to accomplish all by himself.
 Now, it’s time to see what he’ll come across on the comic page when he’s alongside several other notable figures.
 On that note, I welcome you all to the final entry of this special series of comic reviews called…

 We’ve now come across a unique turning point for our friendly neighborhood superhero’s cinematic outings.
 Following the critical and financial disappointment of “The Amazing Spider-Man 2”, Marvel Studios was able to work out a deal with Sony in 2015 that would allow him to finally cross over into their highly-successful Marvel Cinematic Universe.
-From there, he would go to make his debut within the massive entertainment series, but not the regular means of his own solo movie.
+From there, he would go to make his debut within the massive entertainment series, but not by the regular means of his own solo movie.

 Released on May 6, 2016, this Anthony & Joe Russo-directed entry kicked off the MCU’s third phase with a script that was written by Christopher Markus and Stephen McFeely.
 Made on a budget of $250 million, it went on to make over $1.1 billion en route to earning mainly positive critical responses.